licbumnotelmum/Discord_CodeSubmission/README.md

 ## A bot that helped me automate the process of collecting the codes of different participants in a competation

 ## *To run the code:*
-  step 1: create a `.env` file with certain values
+  step 1: create a `.env` file with certain values \n
     TOKEN=<discord bot token>
     HOST=<host for MySqlDb>
     DBUSER=<MySqlDb user>